So what actually happens in therapy...?

 At some point you've lost track of time.
 You feel different somehow and a thought crosses your mind that things may have changed deep inside.
 You feel stronger.

 Maybe you're starting to SEE things differently.
 Or FEEL different.
+Not so alone.
 Additionally, you may have learnt a new technique or way to reframe your understanding of something that really helps

 It's a good feeling.